Reltroner/reltroner-studio/content/philosophies/nytherion-abyss.md

 - **Twisting Ground:**
   Spiraling stairs and winding paths stretch endlessly without clear direction — forming a labyrinth of despair.
 Every step pulls the characters deeper into disorientation and isolation.

-- **Dead Trees:**
-  Dry, mossy trees loom silently, watching every move.
-Their presence feels more alive than the air itself — intimidating and ancient.

 - **Dominant Color Palette:**
   Deep brown and black permeate the dimension, radiating a decaying, lifeless aura — a place that rejects all traces of light and hope.